Elleined/sql-notes/README.md

 - You can used function inside stored procedure.
 - You can return multiple rows in stored procedure.
 - Stored procedure is also used for security and access control.
+- Primarily used for INSERT/ UPDATE/ DELETE and for complex queries
 # Views
 - Is a virtual table that is based on the result set of the real table.
 Any modifications in a real table will also affect the views.
 Basically views are like creating a virtual table that is branching out from the real table and can also be interacted just like a real table.